CBradsen/green-news-app/README.md

 Green Energy News brings you the latest headlines about green energy from around the world and the United States.
 <br>
-You can sort to see only World news or news from the United States.
+You can sort to see only World news or U.S. news.
 <br>
 Then click to read the article.